iotaledger/wallet.rs/documentation/docs/specification.md

 ## Introduction

 The `wallet.rs` library is a stateful package with a standardized interface to build applications with IOTA value transactions.
 The package will be compatible with different platforms such as web, desktop and mobile.

 The package introduces the concept of an _account_ .
 An _account_ is a reference to, or a label for, a [seed](https://chrysalis.docs.iota.org/guides/dev_guide#seed).
-An account has certain properties such as [addresses](https://github.com/Wollac/protocol-rfcs/blob/bech32-address-format/text/0020-bech32-address-format/0020-bech32-address-format.md) and [messages](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md).
-An account has various possible behaviours, including moving funds, looking for new messages, and making copies of message histories.
+An account has certain properties such as [addresses](https://github.com/Wollac/protocol-rfcs/blob/bech32-address-format/text/0020-bech32-address-format/0020-bech32-address-format.md) and [blocks](https://github.com/GalRogozinski/protocol-rfcs/blob/block/text/0017-block/0017-block.md).
+An account has various possible behaviours, including moving funds, looking for new blocks, and making copies of block histories.
 An account should also be able to provide a degree of financial privacy and this should not incur any overhead.

 A similar account package was previously developed but this became obsolete with the introduction of Ed25519 signatures.
 The previous account package was limited to a single account.
 As an improvement, the new package will be able to manage multiple accounts.

 To summarize, the main motivation behind this package is to offer a simplified (stateful) approach to handle IOTA payments.

 ## Considerations

 *   Seeds should be stored and managed separately in a secure enclave and should never leave the secure environment.
 Secure enclaves include software enclaves such as IOTA’s Rust-based `Stronghold` library or hardware enclaves such as a `Ledger Nano`.
-*   The secure enclave should have the ability to generate addresses and sign messages upon receipt, and return the output in a new message.
+*   The secure enclave should have the ability to generate addresses and sign blocks upon receipt, and return the output in a new block.
 If the secure enclave is initialized with a pre-generated seed, the sender process should immediately remove the seed traces from memory.

 ## Naming Conventions